nextcloud/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

   # crontab -u www-data -l
   */15  *  *  *  * php -f /var/www/owncloud/cron.php

+.. note:: You have to replace the path ``/var/www/owncloud/cron.php`` with the path to your current ownCloud installation.

 .. note:: On some systems it might be required to call **php-cli** instead of **php**.

 .. note:: Please refer to the crontab man page for the exact command syntax.